 Poor Clifford.
 Despite his confusion, he did manage to identify one out of the five YouTubers.
-We gave Clifford a sad dad rating of 5.5 out of 10, simply because he was trying his very best.
+We gave Clifford a sad dad rating of 5.5/10, simply because he was trying his very best.

 Nice one, Clifford.

 Next up, it’s Duncan.
-Duncan attended Summer in the City on Saturday and Sunday with his daughter, after travelling from Boston, Lincolnshire.
+Duncan attended Summer in the City on Saturday and Sunday with his daughter, after travelling from Boston in Lincolnshire.

-We gave Duncan a sad dad rating of 3 out 10, due to the fact that he definitely needed a nap, or another cup of coffee.
+We gave Duncan a sad dad rating of 3/10, due to the fact that he definitely needed a nap, or another cup of coffee.

 The next dad we interviewed was Dom, from Portsmouth.
-Dom was at Summer in the City with his wife (who’s name we didn’t manage to catch), his daughter and his nephew.
-Dom had attended every single day of SitC – Friday, Saturday and Sunday.
+Dom was at Summer in the City with his wife (whose name we didn’t manage to catch), his daughter, and his nephew.
+Dom had attended every single day of SitC – Friday, Saturday, and Sunday.
 Major respect to this dad.

 We also asked Dom to describe the event with one word.
 He chose “colourful”.
 We strongly agree with this.

 Dom managed to figure out who two of the YouTubers were, and he seemed to know what was what.
-We gave Dom 7 sad dad points out of 10, because he seemed to be a cheery, knowledgeable guy.
+We gave Dom 7/10, because he seemed to be a cheery, knowledgeable guy.

 We found our the next dad in a coffee shop.
 Mike had travelled down from Liverpool for the day, in order to bring his daughter and her friend to Summer in the City.